.

 You will study a variety of modules across your programme of study.
 The module details given below are subject to change and are the latest example of the curriculum available on this course of study.

-You may study the following modules throughout your degree.
+You will study the following modules throughout your degree.

 Alongside those on other MA programmes, you will develop the foundations of Level 7 academic knowledge and skills, critically reflecting across both academic and professional contexts.
 You will learn about theoretical underpinnings, competing frameworks and approaches, and the implications for ethical and effective practice.